Sidharth Malhotra: Shershaah and subsequent film projects (2021–present)

-Other work

-In 2013, Malhotra collaborated with PETA for a campaign to spread awareness about dogs sterilisation.
-Later that year, he participated in a stage show in Hong Kong alongside Varun Dhawan and Alia Bhatt and performed at a charity event with Dhawan, Bhatt, Aditya Roy Kapur, Shraddha Kapoor and Huma Qureshi to raise funds for the flood-affected victims of Uttarakhand.
-In August 2016, he performed in various cities of America for the "Dream Team 2016" tour, alongside Karan Johar, the actors Dhawan, Bhatt, Roy Kapur, Katrina Kaif, Parineeti Chopra, and the singer Badshah.
+In Param Sundari (2025), Malhotra starred opposite Janhvi Kapoor as a man who creates a fradulent matchmaking app, leading him to be paired with a South Indian woman already engaged to someone else.
+The film faced substantial online backlash for perpetuating regressive stereotypes about South Indian culture, especially in its depiction of Kapoor's character, Sundari.
+WION's Shomini Sen described Malhotra as "limited in the acting department" and found his portrayal of the archetypal Punjabi man to be weaker than that of his contemporaries.
+Additionally, critics lamented the lack of chemistry between the lead pair.
+Similar to his previous theatrical releases, Param Sundari failed at the box office.
+Malhotra will next feature in the folk thriller VVAN: Force Of The Forrest.

 Personal life

 In the late 2010s, Malhotra was rumoured to be dating actress Alia Bhatt.
 He confirmed the relationship in 2019, after they had broken up.

 Rumours of him dating actress Kiara Advani began in 2020, but he did not publicly speak about the relationship.
 On 7 February 2023, they married in Jaisalmer, Rajasthan in a traditional Hindu wedding ceremony.
-Their wedding received widespread media attention, resulting in their official wedding pictures being the most liked Instagram post in India till date.
+Their wedding received widespread media attention, resulting in their official wedding pictures being the most-liked Instagram post in India till date.
+The couple welcomed their first child, a daughter, on 15 July 2025.